live-keys/livekeys/README.md

 ## Compiling

-Live CV requires qt and open cv libraries to compile.
-You can use qmake to generate the makefile, then run make or nmake to build:
+To compile Live CV, you need to have qt and Open CV installed.
+You can then use qmake to generate the makefile, and run make or nmake to build:

 ```
 cd build